 The truth is that help is available.
 At San Antonio Recovery Center, our team believes in the importance of food for addiction recovery.
 Nutrition and addiction are definitely linked, and we’d like to help you learn healthy eating habits that reinforce your recovery from addiction.
 If you are interested in learning more about our nutrition program for addiction, contact our team by calling 866.957.7885 or completing our convenient online form.

 When you drank a lot, you didn’t pay attention to what you ate.
 The same goes for the person with the heroin habit.
-Because drugs become a focal point in a dependency, healthy living takes a backseat.
-As a result, you start feeling lethargic, tired and run down.
+Because drugs become a focal point in dependency, healthy living takes a backseat.
+As a result, you start feeling lethargic, tired, and run down.

 But the drug temporarily picks you up.
 Then, when the cravings come again, you eat what makes you happy.
 Your diet probably included a lot of pre-packaged meals, junk food, and take-out.